LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 Who Should Consider the Lala Peel?

 The LHA Peel suits a wide range of skin types and concerns.
 It’s often recommended for Fitzpatrick types I to VI due to its low-irritation profile and pH of 5.5.
-For clients in Hobart who have reacted to glycolic, lactic, or salicylic peels, the lala peel offers a more controlled option.
+For clients in Hobart who have experienced sensitivity to glycolic, lactic, or salicylic peels, the Lala peel offers a more controlled option.

 It effectively addresses rosacea, blackheads, enlarged pores, mild acne, and dull skin.
 Clients who prefer low-maintenance care appreciate that it involves no visible peeling, stinging, or downtime.